KimberlyM076/secure-notes-app/README.md

 (DAY 2)
 ## Task Progress

-Project Manager – In Progress
+- Project Manager - In Prgress
-Research – Not Started
+- Research & Security - Not Started
-Front End – Not Started
+- Front End - Not Started
-JavaScript – Not Started
+- JavaScript - Not Started
-UI – Not Started
+- UI - Not Started
-Testing & Documentation – Not Started
+- Testing & Documentation - Not Started